 Product and process-based art activities provide very different experiences.
 Product-focused projects often look like this:

-- The teacher requests students draw a giraffe to support learning the letter G.
+- The teacher requests that students draw a giraffe to support learning the letter G.

 - Children are given a picture to color or trace to practice fine motor skills.